Step 4: Adding Pricing Matrix

 Primary matrix is the default matrix used to calculate the price when you add this service to any sales order.

-1. For screen printing, you may want to configure the number of colors.
+For screen printing, you may want to configure the number of colors.

-2. For embroidery, you may want to configure the number of stitches.
+For embroidery, you may want to configure the number of stitches.

-1. In the picture above, any order fewer than 101 garments will be priced at $6.99/ea whereas any order under 201 garments will be priced at $5.99/ea for 1 color print.
+- In the picture above, any order fewer than 101 garments will be priced at $6.99/ea whereas any order under 201 garments will be priced at $5.99/ea for 1 color print.

 Regular Matrix vs Flat Matrix

-Flat Matrix differs from Regular Matrix in terms of how the price is calculated.
-With a Flat Matrix, the price will be charged once and NOT per garment in the cart.
-To illustrate this point let's assume you have priced 1 - 100 garments at $6.99 and you have 50 items in the cart.
+The Flat Matrix differs from the Regular Matrix in how pricing is calculated.
+With a Flat Matrix, the price is charged once per job rather than per garment in the cart, and the total cost is evenly distributed across all line items.

 Secondary Matrix